IsleOfHeidren/IsleOfHeidren/deliverables/design.md

 ## GUI (60 - 65)
-GUI components are implemented as widgets using libGDX's table class in a black background with white text and detailing.
-Main window shall be 1000 x 600 pixels *and will be split into 20 columns x 12 rows (subject to change)*
+GUI components are implemented as widgets using libGDX's table class in a black background with white text and detailing
 ![main game frame](./images/mainGameFrame.jpg)

 The GUI flow diagram shows the flow as the user interacts with the GUI.
 The major elements of this flow are reiterated from the overall flow chart listed above and therefore will not be elaborated on in this section.